The Chilean Peso’s Impact on the Forex Market

-The Chilean Peso is one of South America’s most important currencies due to the reputation of Chile as being a leading stable economy in its region.
-Chile is also an active participant in a number of global free trade agreements which has contributed to the popularity of the Chilean Peso with traders.
-The Peso uses $ as its symbol and its Forex code is CLP.
-The volume of daily trading in the Peso is around US$7.78 billion and the Peso is regulated by the Central Bank of Chile.
-As well as single Peso coins, there are bank notes issued in denominations of $1000, $2000, $5000, $10000 and $20000.
-The Peso is recognised as a stable South American currency thanks to the nation’s strong foreign trade lines, however its exchange rate is strongly influenced by any movement of the currency in its neighbouring countries and especially Brazil, due to the integration of Chile within its region.
-The Peso is mostly only used in South America, however Chile has signed a currency swap agreement in the amount of US$3.5 billion as part of the nation’s effort to expand their trade links to Asia.
+The Chilean Peso is one of South America’s most important currencies due to the reputation of Chile as a leading stable economy in its region.
+Chile is also an active participant in a number of global free-trade agreements, which has contributed to the popularity of the Chilean Peso with traders.
+The Peso uses $ as its symbol, and its Forex code is CLP.
+The volume of daily trading in the Peso is around US$7.78 billion, and it is regulated by the Central Bank of Chile.
+As well as single Peso coins, there are bank notes issued in denominations of $1,000, $2,000, $5,000, $10,000 and $20,000.
+The Peso is recognised as a stable South American currency thanks to the nation’s strong foreign trade links.
+However, its exchange rate is strongly influenced by any movement of the currency in its neighbouring countries, and especially Brazil, due to the integration of Chile within its region.
+The Peso is mostly only used in South America, but Chile has signed a currency-swap agreement in the amount of US$3.5 billion as part of the nation’s effort to expand its trade links to Asia.

 History Behind the Chilean Peso